-Sanders "Skip" Bryant aka "PIKS" has been exposed to fashion, art and photography his entire life on the path to becoming an EMMY award winning TV producer, professional artist, designer and photographer.
+Sanders "Skip" Bryant aka "PIKS" has been exposed to fashion, art and photography his entire life which has led him to becoming an EMMY award winning TV producer, professional artist, designer and photographer.

 Growing up in Detroit, MI influenced an urban style that Skip's work reflects.
-PIKS, (his name Skip spelled in reverse) is what he become known as from his earlier years as a "Kingpin" airbrush artist.
-Kingpin airbrushing in Detroit is where he developed a reputation nationwide for having exceptional skills and innovative concepts years ahead of the time.
+PIKS, (his name Skip spelled in reverse) is what he became known as from his earlier years as a "Kingpin" airbrush artist.
+Kingpin airbrushing in Detroit is where he developed a reputation nationwide for having exceptional skills and innovative concepts that were years ahead of the time.
 There he created murals and photo backgrounds that topped the industry and became a standard at concerts, festivals and clubs across the country.

-Sanders hadn't received any formal art training, until being accepted at age 25 into Detroit's Center for Creative Studies Industrial Design program, one of the most prestigious and challenging design curriculums in the world.
-Recruited to the design studio from raw talent, he studied interior design, product design and transportation design, excelling among classmates that are some of today's top car designers.
+Sanders hadn't received any formal art training until being accepted at age 25 into Detroit's Center for Creative Studies Industrial Design program, one of the most prestigious and challenging design curriculums in the world.
+Recruited to the design studio from raw talent, he studied interior design, product design and transportation design, excelling among classmates that are now some of today's top car designers.

 Literally helping to shape the black theater industry in the United States, Skip Bryant's accomplishments include almost 20 years designing national touring stage designs, scenic art, logos and graphic packages for well known shows from producers such as Ron Milner (Inner City Miracles: Judge Greg Mathis Story), Tyler Perry & TD Jakes (Woman Thou Art Loosed), Motown Producer Mickey Stevenson (Sing Sista Sing),Morris Chestnut, David E. Talbert (Baggage Claim & several stage productions), Shelly Garrett, Michael Baisden, Laterras Whitfield to designs for Sean "Diddy" Combs (Super Bowl XL Diddy's House), LL Cool J (10 Tour), Jaime Foxx (Unforgettable Tour), Mary J. Blige (MJB Tour), Chris Brown, Lil Wayne, Marquis Houston, Katt Williams (2015 Conspiracy Theory Tour), R. Kelly (After Party 2017) to name some of his most recognized work.